-As observed on the map, the state is dominated (south to north) by the wooded Green Mountains.
+The state is dominated (south to north) by the wooded Green Mountains.
 These mountains are part of the northern range of the Appalachian Mountains and include more than 200 mountains over 2,000 ft.
-Located in the Chittenden County within the Underhill town is Mount Mansfield - Vermont's highest point, which rises to an elevation of 4,395ft (1,340m).
+Located in the Chittenden County within the Underhill town is Mount Mansfield - Vermont's highest point, which rises to an elevation of 4,395ft.
 Rock of Ages, a quarry just outside the town of Barre in Vermont, is one of the world's largest sources of granite.

 Significant rivers of Vermont include the Connecticut River - running along its entire eastern border, and the Lamoille, Otter Creek, West, White, and Winooski rivers.

 Lake Champlain, covering Vermont's northwestern border with New York, is the largest lake in the New England region, and the sixth-largest lake in the country.
 Lake Memphremagog, in the far north, is the state's second-largest lake.
-As marked on the map by an inverted yellow triangle, the state’s lowest point is, situated along the shoreline of Lake Champlain, at an elevation of 95ft.
+The state’s lowest point is, situated along the shoreline of Lake Champlain, at an elevation of 95ft.

 The State of Vermont is divided into 14 counties.
 In alphabetical order, these counties are: Addison, Bennington, Caledonia, Chittenden, Essex, Franklin, Grand Isle, Lamoille, Orange, Orleans, Rutland, Washington, Windham, and Windsor.